iggredible/Learn-Vim/ch20_views_sessions_viminfo.md

 :set viewdir?
 ```

-The default should say `~/.vim/view` (if you have a different OS, it might show a different path.
+In Unix based OS the default should say `~/.vim/view` (if you have a different OS, it might show a different path.
 Check out `:h viewdir` for more).
-If you want to change it to a different path, add this into your vimrc:
+If you are running a Unix based OS and want to change it to a different path, add this into your vimrc:

 ```
 set viewdir=$HOME/else/where